-For financial assets and liabilities with offsetting market risks, Crédit Agricole S.A. uses mid-prices as a basis for establishing fair values for the offsetting risk positions.
+For financial assets and liabilities with offsetting market risks, the Crédit Agricole Group uses mid-prices as a basis for establishing fair values for the offsetting risk positions.
 The Group applies the current asking price to open short positions and the current bid price to open long positions.